![]() |

 Here is my world seed, for anyone who is interested: 3982651240944974991.

-I bought the game during the adventure update, back in September of 2011.
-While I've been following and playing damn near every update since then, I've always delved backwards to the old alpha and beta builds on occassion.
+I've been playing Minecraft since the adventure update, back in September of 2011.
+While I've been following and playing damn near every update since then, I've also delved backwards to the old alpha and beta builds on occassion.

-Old lets plays from that era, like from Noobsniper and the Yogscast (check out their Shadow of Israphel series, god damn that shit slapped), is what brought me to discover Minecraft.
+Old lets plays from that era, like from Noobsniper and the Yogscast (check out their Shadow of Israphel series, god damn that shit slapped), is what lead me to discover Minecraft.
 Playing those older versions feels right at home.
-While nostalgia is definitely a factor in my enjoyment of old beta, the simpler gameplay style and the darker, lonelier vibe is beautiful to me in a way that I don't think I could describe with words.
-I'm just trying to survive and build cool shit in strangely empty and vibrant world.
+While nostalgia is definitely a factor in my enjoyment of old beta, I find that the simpler gameplay style and the darker, lonelier vibe is beautiful.
+I'm just trying to survive and build cool shit.

 Playing the BTA mod has been a very refreshing Minecraft experience.
-It retains what I like about playing beta 1.7.3, while also adding some new twists and flavor that adds to the experience.
+It retains what I like about playing beta 1.7.3, while also adding some new twists and quality of life changes which enhances the experience.
 It's been fun discovering the mod's various additions.
-I feel like I'm experiencing a true successor to beta 1.7.3.
+I feel like I'm experiencing a true successor update to beta 1.7.3.

 There are also some multiplayer servers around for BTA which I am certainly going to hit up at some point.

 I can't recommend BTA enough.
-If you're looking for a new Minecraft experience, this mod will give provide your fix.
+If you're looking for a refreshing Minecraft experience, this mod will provide your fix.
 If you've tried this mod out, I would be interested to hear your thoughts on it.
 Check out my contact page and send me an email!